Hybrid subconvexity bounds for twisted $L$-functions on $GL(3)$: Integral transforms and special functions

 We will bound the contribution of all these error terms to $\tilde{\cR}$ in the next section.

 This leaves the main term of $a^{(2j)}(y_0)$ (where $i_3 = 2j$ and $i_1 = i_2 = 0$) which is

 where the constant $\alpha_j$ depends on $j$ which ultimately can be bounded in terms of $n_0$.
-As Li \cite[\S4]{li2011bounds} did, we can not bound these terms trivially.
+We cannot bound these terms trivially as Li~\cite[\S4]{li2011bounds} did.
 Instead, we will apply the Voronoi formula a second time.
-This will be done in section \ref{sec: MT}.
+This will be done in \S\ref{sec: MT}.